-- How much does it cost?

-- Will someone come to my door to assist me?

-- Can you accommodate a mobility device (if you have one)?

-- Can I bring an 'attendant' with me and if so is there any charge?

-- How is drop off and pick up arranged?

-Consider calling each company and choose the best fit for you.
+- How much does it cost? - Will someone come to my door to assist me? - Can you accommodate a mobility device if you have one? - Can they bring an 'attendant' with them and if so is there any charge? - How is drop off and pick up arranged? - Consider calling each company and choose the best fit for you